circleupx/circleupx.github.io/content/reading-list.md

 ---
 title: My reading list.
-description: "This page contains a list of book that have impacted how I write and think about software."
+description: "This page contains a list of books that have impacted how I write and think about software."
 url: "/reading-list/"
 ---